-1. Ensure Immediate Medical Attention
+1. Provide Immediate Medical Attention

 Read Also: What Factors Influence the Cost of Medical Care